Veneers Lancaster

 Do Veneers Give You a Lisp?

 Some patients find it difficult to pronounce certain sounds or words when first receiving their veneers, which can result in a temporary lisp.
-This is somewhat due to muscle memory, as your tongue will need to grow accustomed to the presence of your porcelain shells when you talk.
+This is somewhat due to muscle memory, as your tongue will need to grow accustomed to the presence of your new teeth when you talk.
 A lisp can typically occur when trying to pronounce the “S” and “V” sounds.
 While this condition might only be temporary, it’s best to practice saying difficult words or phrases to help speed up the process.